tmolitor-stud-tu/mod_push_appserver/README.md

   The incoming push stanza (see [XEP-0357][1] for more information).

 Submodules (like mod\_push\_appserver\_apns) can trigger the event `unregister-push-token`.
-The event data includes the following keys:
+The event data has to include the following keys:

 - **token**
   The push token to invalidate (note: this is not the secret obtained by